xkxx/algodb/elasticsearch_dumps/README.md

 # Database

+Explanation of the NEL strategies that each versions use, the bugs fixed, or the new features.

 ## version 1

 Exact string match

 ## version 2.0

-Fuzzy string match wikipedia link titles, then match all algo link in description
+Fuzzy string match

+Match all algo link in description (for debugging purpose)

 ## version 2.1